 How to detect radon gas?

 The main and most effective way to detect radon gas is to test for it.
-You can to acquire a test kit from us or your local hardware store.
+You can to acquire a test kit at your local hardware store.
 Test kits should be placed in the lowest, most populated room in the home to have the most accurate results.

 Radon Testing FAQs